tsadams1973/website/blog/content/posts/api-ver/index.md

 dotnet new webapi
 ```

 These will create a new API project named api-ver in the current directory.
-To open it with Visaul Studio Code, simply type `code .`.
+To open it with Visual Studio Code, simply type `code .`.

 You should be here:
 {{< imgproc api-ver-1 Resize "800x" "VS Code" "Figure 1" />}}